GUIDELINES FOR AUTHORS

 All authors are required to provide word count (excluding title page, abstract, tables/figures, figure legends, Acknowledgements, Conflict of Interest, and References), the Abstract word count, the number of Tables, and the number of Figures.

-The second page of the manuscripts should be the abstract and key words.
-It should be placed on second page of the manuscripts after the standard title written in upper and lower case letters, bold.
+The second page of the manuscript should be the abstract and keywords.
+It should be placed on the second page of the manuscripts after the standard title written in upper and lower-case letters, bold.

-Since abstract is independent part of your paper, all abbreviations used in the abstract should also be explained in it.
+Since the abstract is an independent part of your paper, all abbreviations used in the abstract should also be explained in it.
 If an abbreviation is used, the term should always be first written in full with the abbreviation in parentheses immediately after it.
-Abstract should not have any special headings (e.g., Aim, Results…).
+The abstract should not have any special headings (e.g., Aim, Results…).

-Key words should be placed on the second page of the manuscript right below the abstract, written in italic.
-Separate each key word by a comma (and a space).
-Do not put a full stop after the last key word.
+Keywords should be placed on the second page of the manuscript right below the abstract, written in italics.
+Separate each keyword by a comma (and a space).
+Do not put a full stop after the last keyword.
 See example:

 Abstract